populationgenetics/exercises/Effective_population_size/README.md

 ```bash
 wc -l data/pink_salmon.bim
 ```
-Finally try to see how many samples you have form each population:
+Finally try to see how many samples you have from each population:
 ```bash
 cut -d" " -f1 data/pink_salmon.fam | sort | uniq -c
 ```